-Other links include Get Support published by the Division of Student Life, Resources for Students published by the Institute-wide Planning Task Force, Resources to Help Cope in Times of Crisis by the MIT Work Life Center, and Hospitalization Resources for MIT students.
+Other links include Wellbeing and Support published by the Division of Student Life, Resources for Students published by the Institute-wide Planning Task Force, Community Support Resources by Human Resources, and Hospitalization Resources for MIT students.

 For student organization funding, resources include the Graduate Student Council; Student Organizations, Leadership and Engagement; and the OGE, which provides limited financial support for approved student activities upon request.